doc-detective/github-action/README.md

 ```

 The action outputs the results of the command as a JSON-formatted string that you can use this in subsequent steps in the same job.
 See [`results`](#results).

+**Note:** On Ubuntu, this action only supports headless mode.
+Firefox and Chrome contexts automatically fall back to headless mode when necessary.
+If your tests doesn't work in headless mode (like if you need the 'startRecording' action), use macOS or Windows.

 ## File structure